dmpe/SemesterProject/README.md

-Semester Project for the summer 2015
+"Marketing-Statistical" Project for the Summer Semester 2015
 ===============

-This is repo for semester project in SS2015.

 ### Content: